 Unfortunately, there are also bots that pose threats to applications.
-We call these bad bots, and they can have a significant impact on your online business.
+We call these bad bots, often operated by malicious actors, and they can have a significant impact on your online business.
 If we take a look at the digital world, we can see how bots have impacted specific industries.
 Some are more harshly affected than others, but the bottom line is that any company conducting business online should be wary of the significant impact and cost of bad bot traffic.

 Below, we have outlined the key industries that are targeted by threat actors, and the operational, financial, and brand impact bots can have on organizations.

 Online bots heavily target the advertising industry.
 This has had a profound effect on online ads, primarily because it changes the way businesses approach this sector.
 For advertising to work, it needs to be trusted.
 The problem with bots is that they can break down this trust, making it hard for the advertiser to trust sellers of advertising spaces.

 What tends to happen is a seller can start generating fraudulent clicks via bots.
 Most online advertising platforms operate using a PPC system, meaning the advertiser only pays for each click an advert gets.
 When bots start clicking on the advertiser’s ads, they have to pay for every click.
 Therefore, the actual cost of advertising rises, but the advertiser sees a poor return as they aren’t getting genuine clicks.
 The trust between the advertiser and the seller is completely gone, making it harder for businesses to find advertising platforms they can rely on.